Comparison

 1. Decide methodology stance first

 FAIR-aligned, FAIR-pure, hybrid, or proprietary?
 FAIR-aligned is the safer default — auditable, industry-standard, defensible.
+A fractional CISO experienced in FAIR can help you evaluate methodology fit before you commit to a platform.
 Pure proprietary methods may produce specific outputs you want, but the auditability cost is real.

 2. Audit the data ingestion picture